mrismanaziz/Reforestation/README.md

-## Want to hear a joke about construction?
-Nah, I'm still working on it.
+## Did you hear about the cow who jumped over the barbed wire fence?
+It was udder destruction.